nmagallon/Avero-reporting-api-exercise/README.md

 `pip install -r requirements.txt`

 ## Deployment
-Input your token on line 6 in app.py
+Input your token at the begining of app.py where it says '<INSERT TOKEN HERE>'.
+Make sure to replace everything, including the brackets (<>).

 From the command line do `flask run`